linyc74/lstm_dna/README.md

     For each translation:
-        Use stop codon (*) to split into continuous segments of CDS Append to the list of all CDS
+        Use stop codon (*) to split into continuous segments of CDS Append to the all_CDS_list

-    Sort all CDS from longest to shortest
+    Sort all_CDS_list from longest to shortest

-    For each CDS segment:
+    For each CDS in all_CDS_list:
-        Append to the output list of CDS
+        Append to the CDS_output_list
-        In the DNA region, mark the CDS segment as being covered If the fraction of covered DNA region > target_covered_fraction:
+        In the DNA region, mark the CDS segment as being covered If the fraction of covered DNA > target_covered_fraction:
             Break for loop

-    Return the output list of CDS
+    Return CDS_output_list

+## CDS Prediction Result

+To define a single metric measuring the accuracy of CDS prediction, genomic positions of all codons from the original annotation and CDS prediction were compared.
 The following figure shows overlap between true and predicted codon positions in each bacterial genome.
 Counts were shown with percentage of total number of codons in parenthesis.

 ![Venn diagram genomic condon positions](./experiments/experiment_007/experiment_007.png)

-A genomic region of *E. coli* showing high accuracy of CDS prediction.
+Finally, it's time to zoom in: a genomic region of *E. coli* showing high accuracy of CDS prediction.

 ![Gene diagram](./experiments/experiment_008/experiment_008.png)